Bishop Roderick L. Hennings founded Zion Dominion Global Ministries in 1993

-Faith, Vision, and a Historical Move: On June 12, 2005, Pastor Hennings lead the Zion Dominion family to its current location from the inner city edifice to the suburban location at 895 North Forest Road, Amherst NY.
+Faith, Vision, and a Historical Move: On June 12, 2005, Pastor Hennings led the Zion Dominion family to its current location from the inner-city edifice to the suburban location at 895 North Forest Road, Amherst NY.
 This was the first time in Western New York that people of African descent were able to purchase property of this magnitude for the purposes of worship in a predominately Caucasian suburb.
 Due to the growth of the membership and its outreach ministries, Zion Dominion was busting the seams at 360 Genesee Street.

-The previous building (360 Genesee): The building previously known as “Zion Dominion Church of God in Christ” was erected during the 19th century and slated for demolition prior to its purchase by Pastor Hennings and the Zion Dominion family.
+The previous building (360 Genesee, Buffalo, NY): The building previously known as “Zion Dominion Church of God in Christ” was erected during the 19th century and slated for demolition prior to its purchase by Pastor Hennings and the Zion Dominion family.
 The leadership of Pastor Hennings was able to minimize a $3 million debt in reconstructions to $500,000.00 in less than five years.
-In addition, the renovation of the historic building has changed the face of the neighborhood…The commissioner of the City of Buffalo has since targeted the Genesee—Hickory area for the urban renewal.
+In addition, the renovation of the historic building has changed the face of the neighborhood…The commissioner of housing of the City of Buffalo has since targeted the Genesee—Hickory area for the urban renewal.
 This was due to the investment Zion made into the community.
 Furthermore, the city of Buffalo has renamed Genesee Street to “Roderick L. Hennings Way” (east to west from Jefferson Avenue to downtown).

 The Membership: Zion Dominion has grown from twenty members to over four thousand members—the largest membership base in the New York state for the COGIC.
 A second location was launched in Rochester NY in 2012...

 As of 2022 Zion Dominion is “one church in multiple locations!”